SalomePlatform/adao/doc/en/ref_algorithm_AdjointTest.rst

 take :math:`\mathbf{dx}_0=Normal(0,\mathbf{x})` and
 :math:`\mathbf{dx}=\alpha_0*\mathbf{dx}_0` with :math:`\alpha_0` a scaling user
-parameter, defaulting to 1. :math:`F` is the computational operator or code (which is here acquired by the observation operator command "*ObservationOperator*").
+parameter, defaulting to 1. :math:`F` is the computational operator or code (which is here defined by the observation operator command "*ObservationOperator*").

 One can observe the following residue, which is the difference of two scalar